lanl-aea/waves/docs/devops.rst

    $ scons flake8

-WAVES has dedicated target aliases for the unit and system tests.
-To run the unit tests, activate a conda environment and run
+|PROJECT| has dedicated target aliases for the unit and system tests.
+To run the unit tests, activate a conda
+environment and run

 .. code-block::